 Not all sources of electricity are equal, and the tax would be charged by the power plant based on inputs to produce power.
 Materials on vehicles electricity sources (PDF).
 If enacted, the attached bill would accomplish this objective.
 The Environmental Transportation Tax Act (PDF).
 I would support similar tax changes for energy other than vehicle fuels.
 Concerning global warming, I believe it is happening, and I believe humans are at least partially the cause.
 The Economist Briefing Climate Change Sep 21 2019 (PDF).
 The attached article from The Wall Street Journal notes that the decade ended in 2019 was the warmest on record.
 WSJ article on the Environment Jan 16 2020 (PDF).

 There is a major problem with plastic containers.
 They are causing problems to waterways, lakes and oceans.
 A possible solution is to require recycling, re-use, or harnessing and safety storage of containers by container producers, to the degree their product is sold.

 The U.S. needs to work with other countries (possibly through the U.N.) to induce preservation of the Amazon rainforest.
-Our federal roads and bridges need to be preserved, and we need to fund their preservation.
+Roads and bridges need to be preserved, and we need to fund their preservation.
 With the exception of the interstate highway system, consideration should be given to moving all roads matters to the states.
 The following report from the CBO regarding the Highway Trust Fund explains how the current federal roads tax system works.
 It includes some interesting facts, including the federal/state funding percentages, relative harm done to roads and bridges caused by autos and trucks, and the percent of vehicles fueled by electricity in 2019.
 56346-CBO-Highway-Reauthorization